goenning/goenning/_posts/2019/2019-02-10-measuring-performance-website-multiple-locations-budget.md

 ---
 layout: post
-title: Using Containers and Headless Chrome to measure the performance of a website from multiple locations
+title: Measuring the performance of a website from multiple locations on a budget
 comments: true
 lang: en
 tags: [docker, web, performance, azure]